Lee has an embarrassingly deep love of all things "Mass Effect." Her favorite is the original first game.

 But Kai Leng?
 He was just an adversary.
 He was a poorly written clown.
 And like most of the characters in Mass Effect 3 (James Vega, Diana Allers), he was just a waste of space that could have been occupied by a more interesting character.

 And since people want to pick apart my articles . . .
-If Cerberus was able to resurrect Shepard from "meat and tubes" (according to Jacob) and even make an evil clone of her, what was stopping them from resurrecting the Virmire Survivor from scattered meat and ashes?
+If Cerberus was able to resurrect Shepard from "meat and tubes" (according to Jacob) and even make an evil clone of her, what was stopping them from resurrecting the Virmire Sacrifice from scattered meat and ashes?
 Nothing.
 Even fighting an evil clone of Kaidan/Ashley would have been entirely possible and actually pretty great, since players had a personal history with them.
 With Kai Leng there is no connection, other than he's annoying.

 Could you imagine fighting an evil biotic Kaidan?
 After Shepard, Kaidan is the most powerful biotic the Alliance has.
 It's the entire reason he was assigned to the Normandy.
 He would have made an interesting boss fight, at least.
 And Ashley, with her racist comments in the first game, winds up working as a Cerberus agent?
 (She kind of did when Udina tricked her, to be fair.)
 Oh, the irony.